The Best Ceiling Speakers For 2022-2023

 Here’s one of the more pressing and important questions, how do you install them?

-For example, Best Buy has a service where you can schedule a free consultation from which a professional comes to your house to map everything out for you, and recommends the best way to go about setting things up based on your room, speakers, and a bunch of other specifics.
+For example, there are stores that have a service where you can schedule an appointment where a professional comes to your house to map everything out for you, and recommends the best way to go about setting things up based on your room, speakers, and a bunch of other specifics.

-Even better is that from there, if you choose to pay for it and as long as you actually have the speakers in hand, they can come back another day to install them for you.
+Even better is that from there, as long as you actually have the speakers in hand, they can come back another day to install them for you.

-You won’t even have to do a thing, and in less than a few hours you’ve got yourself an incredible new entertainment system.
+That way you don’t have to go through the process of installing them yourself, and in less than a few hours you’ve got yourself an incredible new entertainment system.

 How convenient is that?